LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     require './constants.rb'
     ```

+1. To declare the Authenication module, add this code to the bottom of `./authentication.rb`:
+    ```ruby
+    module Authentication
+    # in the next few steps, we will be adding methods here.
+    end
+    ```

-1. To include helper methods, for printing and encoding data, add this code to the bottom of `./authentication.rb`:
+1. To include helper methods, for printing and encoding data, add this code inside of the `Authenication` module within `./authentication.rb`:

     ```ruby
     # helper methods